alanhdu/explorations/README.md

 In reverse chronological order:

+- `calorie-school-reproduction` (2016-07-10) -- A reproduction of a
+  result I found in high school.
 - `college-gender-ratio` (2016-05-17) -- Some quick plots of the gender ratio for different college campuses.
 Mostly to get my feet wet with the [Bokeh plotting library](https://bokeh.pydata.org).